cisagov/ScubaGear/baselines/defender.md

 Domain impersonation protection SHOULD be enabled for domains owned by the agency in both the standard and strict preset policies.

 <!--Policy: MS.DEFENDER.2.2v1; Criticality: SHOULD -->
 - _Rationale:_ Configuring domain impersonation protection for all agency domains reduces the risk of a user being deceived by a look-alike domain.
-By configuring impersonation protection in both preset policies, administrators ensure all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
+By configuring impersonation protection in both preset policies, administrators can help protect email recipients from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ June 2023
 - _Note:_ The standard and strict preset security policies must be enabled to protect agency domains.